Information on all State in India

 - Representatives of the cooperatives.

-- The chairman of the Panchayat Samiti known as Pradhan is elected by the Samiti members.
+- The chairman of the Panchayat Samiti, known as Pradhan, is elected by the Samiti members.
 The tenure of the Panchayat Samiti is five years.

 The main function of the Samiti is to coordinate the work of all the Panchayats that fall within its jurisdiction.
 It looks after all the development work.
-After getting the plans approved by State government the role of the Samiti is to ensure that these plans are implemented.
+After getting the plans approved by State government, the role of the Samiti is to ensure that these plans are implemented.

 Zila (District) Parishad

 The Zila Parishad stands at the peak of the three-tier system.
 The constitution of Zila Parishad is different in different states.
-The members of the Parishad are elected by universal adult suffrage for a period of five years.
-It has minimum 50 members and can have a maximum of 75 members.
+The members of the Parishad are elected by universal adult Electoral College for a period of five years.
+It has minimum of 50 members and can have a maximum of 75 members.
 The Collector or Deputy Commissioner is also the member.
 There are reserved seats for women, SC and ST. The head of the Zila Parishad is the CEO.